 13-inch MacBook Pro

 Apple's 13-inch MacBook Pro is the company's entry-level Pro notebook, representing the best combination of price and performance in the range.
 For $300 more than the MacBook Air, you get faster performance and longer battery life.
 Maximum SSD storage is 2TB and the MacBook Pro includes a Touch Bar.
-It has battery life at up to 17 hours and it still has the latest Magic Keyboard.
+It has battery life at up to 17 hours, and it still includes the latest Magic Keyboard.

 ● Apple M1 chip

 ● 8GB or 16GB RAM, storage up to 2TB SSD

 The entry-level MacBook Pro, with 256GB of storage and Apple M1 chip, makes a compelling step up from the MacBook Air.
 You can configure this variant with up to 2TB of storage, though the processor is identical regardless of model.